BeatrizGalindo/web-crawler/README.md

 This take home technical task was timeboxed to 4 hours, which means that I had a lot more ideas for improvements, but they would not be feasible within the 4-hour timeline.
 On top of the improvements already mentioned, I list more below:

-- **Testing Coverage**: Expand test cases to cover more scenarios.
+- **Testing Coverage**: The test coverage is pretty good right now at 88%, but it could be better.
+If I had more time I'd expand the test cases to cover more scenarios.
 - **Cache**: Adding some caching system to access easily the most search links, in this case monzo.com.
 - **Politeness policy**: Adding Semaphore will help limit the number of concurrent tasks, preventing overloading resources and ensuring better control over execution.
 - **Feed-forward for long running crawling task**: The UX does not give any indication to the user that a search is ongoing.
 I did not prioritise this since you specifically said you don't care about UI/UX, but if I had more time I'd change that
+- **Linting**: If I had more time, I'd add linting for PEP8 for consistent style and readable code.
 - **Data Export**: Enable saving results to files in formats like JSON or CSV.
-- **Error handling**: app can crash due to long scraping times, need better error handling
+- **Error handling**: The app can crash due to long scraping times, with more than 4 hours I'd write better error handling
 - **More url parsing**: Certain links that start with 'javascript:' are erroneously picked up by my crawler.
 Would remove if i had more time.
 - **Backslash** : Certain links can be duplicated, because some have a trailing backslash ("monzo.com/") and some don't ("monzo.com").
 These are seen as
-- **Certain websites crawls display miscellaneous errors**: If I had more time I would inspect each of these errors and fix them.Example: An unexpected error occurred: 'utf-8' codec can't decode byte 0xe2 in position 10: invalid continuation byte
+- **Certain website crawls display miscellaneous errors**: If I had more time I would inspect each of these errors and fix them.Example: `An unexpected error occurred: 'utf-8' codec can't decode byte 0xe2 in position 10: invalid continuation byte`